demeyer1/serverless-speech-to-text-and-sensitivity-analysis/README.md

 Serverless speech-to-text and sensitivity analysis benefits:
 - Stateless, autoscaling, containers that will scale out to hundreds of audio uploads per minute
 - Using Google neural network to identify language, then translate audio to speech in correct language
-- Then automatically spins up secondary containers via functions to scan and classify sensitive content
+- Triggers secondar function to scan and classify sensitive content, and identify any regular expressions identified in advance
 - Uses all ephemeral local storage or persistent storage, no DB required
 - <150 lines of code per function/container
 - Can be developed and depoyed fully from a Chromebook